 Once you create a new user account, switch to it and check if the issue reappears.
 If the problem doesn’t appear on the new account, it means that your old account is corrupted.
 Now you need to move your personal files to the new account and use it instead of the old one.

-If you still have problems with your troubleshooter after applying these solutions, report it in the comment section below, we would love to solve your problem
+If you still have problems with your troubleshooter after applying these solutions, report them in the comment section below, we would love to solve your problem.